chrultrabook/docs/src/docs/installing/index.md

 * Limited support

 ::: tip
-Any Chromebook with a ARM, Celeron or Pentium CPU is not supported.
+Any Chromebook with an ARM, Celeron or Pentium CPU is not supported.
 AMD Ryzen might have support in the future.
 :::

 ### [Installing macOS →](installing-macos)